Vance Astrovik: Civil War

-Justice and former teammate Rage learned that people were hunting down former New Warriors members because of perceived blame for the deaths caused by Nitro in Stamford, Connecticut, while fighting an incarnation of the team.
-They both sought out the legal services of Jennifer Walters (She-Hulk) in protecting the allies of the New Warriors, as their identities were already publicly exposed.
-They eventually discovered that former New Warriors member Carlton LaFroyge (Hindsight) was responsible for the persecution and exposure of their teammates, operating a website that was slowly outing the identities of the twenty or so remaining Warriors.
+Justice and former teammate Rage learn that people are hunting down former New Warriors members because of perceived blame for Nitro's devastation of Stamford, Connecticut, which killed several of the New Warriors.
+They both seek out the legal services of Jennifer Walters (She-Hulk) in protecting the allies of the New Warriors, as their identities had already been publicly exposed.
+The two eventually discover that former New Warriors member Carlton LaFroyge (Hindsight) was responsible for the persecution and exposure of their teammates.

-Both Rage and Justice refused to go along with the proposed super-human registration act.
-This is further evidenced when they join Captain America's Secret Avengers during the Civil War as a result of the death of Bill Foster.
+Both Rage and Justice refuse to comply with the proposed Superhuman Registration Act.
+They go on to join Captain America's anti-registration group, the Secret Avengers.

 The Initiative

-After the Civil War, Justice was recruited by Iron Man to head the youth outreach arm of The Initiative superhero training program based at Camp Hammond.
-He is clearly unaware of some of the shadier aspects of the program, and is growing increasingly irritated by the Initiative "Drill Sergeant" Gauntlet's constant demeaning and disparaging remarks about the deceased New Warriors.
-During the investigation of former New Warriors members due to an attack upon Gauntlet, it was revealed to readers that Justice is currently secretly seeing Ultra Girl, a trainee with the Initiative and former New Warriors associate.
+After the Civil War, Justice was recruited by Iron Man to head the youth outreach arm of The Initiative superhero training program.
+He is unaware of some of the shadier aspects of the program, and is irritated by the Initiative "Drill Sergeant" Gauntlet's constant demeaning and disparaging remarks about the deceased New Warriors.
+During the investigation of former New Warriors members due to an attack upon Gauntlet, it is revealed that Justice is romantically involved with Initiative trainee Ultra Girl.

-Justice's personal investigation into the fate of Initiative recruit MVP opened his eyes to the morally ambiguous activities of the Initiative, instituted by Camp Hammond director Henry Peter Gyrich.
-As a result, Justice apparently deserted from the Initiative to continue his investigation and recruited Ultra Girl, Rage, and other former New Warriors Debrii and Slapstick to his cause.
-After a clone of MVP goes rogue and leaves the Initiative with major casualties, Justice and these former New Warriors, along with the two surviving Scarlet Spiders, officially inform Iron Man of their intention to quit the Initiative and act as Counter Force, a form of independent oversight for the program; as the group is all registered superhumans, Iron Man is unable to act against Justice's team unless they commit an illegal act.
-However, Ultra Girl decides to return to the Initiative, apparently ending her relationship with Justice.
+Justice's personal investigation into the fate of Initiative recruit MVP leads him to uncover the morally ambiguous activities of the Initiative, instituted by Camp Hammond director Henry Peter Gyrich.
+As a result, Justice apparently deserts from the Initiative to continue his investigation, recruiting Ultra Girl, Rage, and former New Warriors Debrii and Slapstick to his cause.
+Justice's group officially informs Iron Man of their intention to quit the Initiative and act as Counter Force, a form of independent oversight for the program.